 II.
 ADDITIONAL WORK

 A. If the project includes any work not included in and approved by the Part 2 Historic Preservation Certification Application, it shall be reviewed as required by the Programmatic Agreement.
-Any determination that the Secretary of the Interior’s Standards for Rehabilitation cannot be met shall be treated as a post-review discovery under 36 CFR Section 800.13(b).
+Any determination that the Secretary of the Interior’s Standards for Rehabilitation cannot be met shall be treated as a post-review discovery under 36 CFR § 800.13(b).
 In such an event, the parties shall consult regarding minimization and mitigation.

 III.
 QUALIFIED CONSULTANT